 Medical expenses in the United States are extremely expensive.
 Therefore, federal and institutional laws and policies require all international students to have health insurance coverage while being in the United States.
 As an international student at HPU, you (and your accompanying dependents) are required to have health insurance coverage that meets HPU standards.
-All international students are required to obtain medical insurance coverage and submit the International Student Health Insurance Waiver by the deadline stated on the Student Health Insurance website.
+All international students are required to obtain medical insurance coverage and submit the International Student Health Insurance Waiver by the deadline on the Student Health Insurance website.

-All international students will be automatically charged a \$100 medical insurance verification fee.
-To remove this fee from their bill, students must either enroll in an HPU medical plan or demonstrate comparable health insurance coverage.
-All international students much submit the required health insurance waiver.
+All international students who fail to correctly complete and/or submit the Health Insurance Waiver form will be automatically charged a \$100 medical insurance fee.
+All international students must submit the required health insurance waiver.